betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 That said, `DDT` is too heavy for my everyday workflow.
 To use it, I have to leave my integrated development environment (IDE), find a system with `DDT`, set up remote desktop access, and then launch the GUI.
 These commercial tools are powerful for large-scale debugging, but our survey suggests that most HPC developers debug with only a handful of MPI processes.
-For that common case, such tools can be more than what is needed.
+For that situation, such tools can be overkill.

 ## Looking ahead: debugging in the age of AI